Juba1806/Juba1806/README.md

-### Hi there, I am another stranger on the interneet  I go by Simo and yeahr that's it
+### Hi there, I am another stranger on the interneet  I go by Simo and yeah that's about it

 Here are some random stuff about me: